FrogsInSpace/SmartLocalization3/README.md

 # Smart Localization 3

-In comparison with original Smart Localization 2, developed by Niklas Borglund & Jakob Hillerström this fork have some advantages:
+In comparison with original Smart Localization 2, developed by Niklas Borglund & Jakob Hillerström this fork has some advantages:

 -Unity 2018.2 full support
 -TextMesh Pro support